francoism90/hub/README.md

 Hub is a video on demand (VOD) media distribution system that allows users to access to videos, television shows and films.

-> **NOTE:** This is a personal project, and may contain breaking changes.
-Use at your own risk.
+> **NOTE:** This is a personal project, and is still in development.
+Use at your own risk!

 ## Demo